The City of Kutna Hora

 From the 13th to 16th centuries, the town competed with Prague economically, culturally, and politically.
 Under Abbot Heinrich Heidenreich, the territory prospered due to the silver mines which gained importance during the economic boom of the 13th century.

 In 1300, King Wenceslaus II of Bohemia issued the new royal mining code Ius regale montanorum (also known as Constitutiones Iuris Metallici Wenceslai II).
 This was a legal document that specified all administrative as well as technical terms and conditions necessary for the operation of mines.
-Prague groschen were minted between 1300 and late 1540’s.
+Prague groschen was minted between 1300 and the late 1540s.

 In 1420, Sigismund made the town the base for his unsuccessful attack on the Taborites during the Hussite Wars, leading to the Battle of Kutna Hora.
 Kuttenberg (Kutna Hora) was taken by Jan Zizka, and after a temporary reconciliation of the warring parties was burned by the imperial troops in 1422, to prevent its falling again into the hands of the Taborites.
 Zizka nonetheless took the place, and under Bohemian auspices, it awoke to a new period of prosperity.

 Along with the rest of Bohemia, Kuttenberg (Kutna Hora) passed to the Habsburg Monarchy of Austria in 1526.
 In 1546, the richest mine was severely flooded.
 In the insurrection of Bohemia against Ferdinand I the town lost all its privileges.
 Repeated visitations of the plague and the horrors of the Thirty Years’ War completed its ruin.
 Half-hearted attempts after the peace to repair the ruined mines failed; the town became impoverished, and in 1770 was devastated by fire.
 The mines were abandoned at the end of the 18th century.